 The Council records costs related to its pension schemes when they are earned by employees.
 However, the charge that the Council is required to make to the General Fund is based on the cash payable in the year.
-In accordance with International Accounting Standard (IAS) 19, the Council's balance sheet recognises a liability of £159.6m at 31 March 2013 (£145.7m at 31 March 2012).
-This represents funded liabilities of £113.9m for the Wokingham Borough Council Pension Fund, and £45.7m for the Council's share of the Royal County of Berkshire's Pension Fund.
-More information about the costs and accounting treatment for the Council's pension schemes is set out below and in note 19.
-In addition, one of the Council's group companies, Optalis, had a pension deficit of £3.5m at 31 March 2013 (£3.7m at 31 March 2012) which the Council has guaranteed to fund if necessary.
-This increases the Council's overall pension deficit as included in the group accounts at 31 March 2013 to £163.1m (£149.4m at 31 March 2012)
+In accordance with International Accounting Standard (IAS) 19, the Council's balance sheet recognises a liability of £168.2m at 31 March 2014 (£159.6m at 31 March 2013).
+This represents funded liabilities of £125.2m for the Wokingham Borough Council Pension Fund, and £43m for the Council's share of the Royal County of Berkshire's Pension Fund (£45.7m at 31 March 2013).
+More information about the costs and accounting treatment for the Council's pension schemes is set out below and in note 19, including the accounting changes required under IAS 19.
+In addition, one of the Council's group companies, Optalis, had a pension deficit of £4.3m at 31 March 2014 (£3.5m at 31 March 2013) which the Council has guaranteed to fund if necessary.
+This increases the Council's overall pension deficit as included in the group accounts at 31 March 2014 to £172.5m (£163.1m at 31 March 2013)

-The deficit will be reviewed over the long-term as part of the triennial actuarial valuation effective from 31 March 2013 and, if necessary, will be addressed through increased employer and employee contributions to ensure the pension scheme returns to a 100% funding level over an appropriate period of time.
+The deficit was reviewed over the long-term as part of the triennial actuarial valuation effective from 31 March 2013 and is being addressed through increased employer and employee contributions as necessary to ensure the pension scheme returns to a 100% funding level over an appropriate period of time.

-Material amounts affecting the 2012/13 Statement of Accounts
+Material amounts affecting the 2013/14 Statement of Accounts

-The 2012/13 Statement of Accounts includes the impact of several material amounts in the Council's main financial statements, including the Comprehensive Income and Expenditure Statement and the Balance Sheet as set out below:
+The 2013/14 Statement of Accounts includes the impact of several material amounts in the Council's main financial statements, including the Comprehensive Income and Expenditure Statement and the Balance Sheet as set out below:

-Material amounts reflecting a real transfer of assets and changes to expenditure and income
+Material amounts reflecting a real transfer of assets and changes to expenditure and income become academies, they are largely financially independent of the Council.

-• In 2012/13, no schools transferred to academy status, however, three secondary schools transferred to academy status during 2011/12 (Holt, Pigott, and Maiden Earley).
-From the point at which schools become academies, they are largely financially independent of the Council.
 Income and expenditure in respect of these schools is only included in the Council's accounts up to the date on which they entered into Academy status.
 Schools that have become academies receive Dedicated Schools Grant (DSG) and other funding directly from the Department for Education.
 In addition, school buildings, together with the relevant school reserves and any other relevant assets or liabilities are transferred to the schools, and are not included in the Council's balance sheet after the date of transfer.
-The schools which were transferred had a value of £65m, which was written out of the Council's accounts at 31 March 2012.
+The Forest school had an estimated value of £26.8m, which was written out of the Council's accounts during 2013/14.